BenKite/baseball_data/README.md

 Ben Kite

-2017-02-16
+2017-02-20

-This is my collection of Python scripts that pull data from baseball-reference.com.
+This directory contains baseballReferenceScrape.py which pulls data from baseball-reference.com.
+There are also numerous other scripts that use the functions defined in baseballReferenceScrape.py to automate the scraping and stacking of multiple tables.

 This collection of scripts was written in Python 3.5.
 The scripts are dependent on the following packages: